robertwatkins/playground-robert/blockchain/solidity/src/tictactoe/README.md

 Implement the following methods

-*function: playGame*
+*function: joinGame*
 When 'X' joins the game, the game state and the players are reset, then the new player joining will be 'X'.
- - return: one of 'X' or 'O'.
-The first player to join will be 'O' the second will be 'X'
  - require: there is no game in progress.
 A game is in progress when both players have joined.

+*function: getMyMark*
+ - return: returns the message sender's mark.
+If the message sender is not a player, the 'NONE' mark is sent '0x0'

 *function: makeMove*
  - param: location on board for the move